Your Sheffield shop books machine time and inspection slots, and Calendly only knows how to book a person's diary

 - Dependencies respected, so a job can't book a machine before its material arrives

-- Integration with your ERP (Enterprise Resource Planning), scheduling and a business intelligence dashboard so bookings reflect the real plan
+- Integration with your ERP (Enterprise Resource Planning), scheduling and a business intelligence (BI) dashboard so bookings reflect the real plan

 - You're building what Acuity hosts for a low monthly fee, for a harder problem